carvel-dev/ytt/docs/lang-ref-ytt-overlay.md

     - `#@overlay/match expects="2+"`: expects to find 2 or more "left-side" nodes
     - `#@overlay/match expects=[0,1,4]`: expects to find 0, 1 or 4 "left-side" nodes
     - `#@overlay/match expects=lambda x: return x < 10`: expects to less than 10 "left-side" nodes
+    - `#@overlay/match when=2`: applies changes when 2 "left-side" nodes are found but will not error otherwise
+    - `#@overlay/match when=2+`: applies changes when 2 or more "left-side" nodes are found but will not error otherwise
+    - `#@overlay/match when=[0,1,4]`: applies changes when 0, 1 or 4 "left-side" nodes are found but will not error otherwise
 - `@overlay/match-child-defaults [expects=...,missing_ok=Bool]`
   - valid for documents, map and array items
   - specifies `overlay/match` defaults for child nodes (does not apply to current node)